Trump claims increased military action after NYC attack

 ISIS claimed some responsibility Thursday for the attack, labeling Saipov a "Soldier of the Caliphate" in the group's weekly newspaper, al-Naba.
 ISIS did not provide any credible evidence that it had knowledge of the attack before it happened or that ISIS was involved in planning, and the article did not name the attacker.

-Trump did not explain the nature of what he said was the increased military action.
 According to data from the United States Central Command, the US launched 11 airstrikes on November 1 and 13 strikes on November 2 against ISIS terrorists in Syria and Iraq.

 Those numbers are consistent with the airstrikes launched against ISIS before the attack.
 According to CENTCOM, coalition military forces conducted 10 strikes on October 26, eight strikes on October 27, eight strikes on October 30 and 13 strikes on October 31.